psamperl/HomeAutomation/README.txt

 	git commit -a
 	git push

-#ADD Private.py with ubidots credentials
+#Create Private.py with ubidots credentials
 	ubidotstoken = 'XXXXXXX'

 #HOW TO SETUP CRON